lra/mackup/README.md

 # Mackup

-Keep you application settings in sync
+Keep you Mac application settings in sync.

 ## Quickstart